extremenetworks/ansible-extreme/slxos/README.md

 This document explains how to use Ansible with Extreme SLX devices.

-These modules are currently in development, and have not yet been merged with upstream Ansible.
-As such there are additional steps required to set up a development environment tracking the latest modules.
+These modules have now yet been merged with upstream Ansible.
+They are currently in the "devel" branch.
+They will be included in 2.6 GA, which is expected to ship in late June 2018.
+Until then, there are some additional steps required to use these modules.

 These instructions will show you how to set up a dev environment in your home directory, and provides example playbooks for using each of the available modules.

-These instructions will be updated when the modules are merged upstream.
+These instructions will be updated when Ansible 2.6 goes GA.

 ## Sections: